Retraining: Policy issues

 There is some controversy surrounding the use of retraining to offset economic changes caused by free trade and automation.
 For example, most studies show that displaced factory workers in the United States on the average have lower wages after retraining to other positions when a factory is closed due to offshoring.
 A similar issue surrounds movement from technical jobs to liaison jobs due to offshore outsourcing.
 Such changes may also favor certain personality types over others, due to the changing tasks and skills required.
-Other research estimates that one academic year of such retraining at a community college increases the long-term earnings by about 8 percent for older males and by about 10 percent for older females.
+Other research estimates that one academic year of such retraining at a community college increases the long-term earnings by about 8%for older males and by about 10% for older females.

 Government policy may make a difference in employability and motivation for retraining and re-entry into the workforce for older workers.
 In economies with greater regulations surrounding the hiring, termination and wages, reductions in unemployment were difficult to achieve.
 The very groups harmed by continued higher unemployment were those that the regulations sought to protect.

 Retraining is sometimes offered as part of workfare programs, which may include support for transportation, childcare, or an internship.

-Health effects of unemployment
+Unemployment effects

-As difficult and controversial as it may seem, retraining older and younger workers alike to prepare them to be part of a changing workforce will have a lasting impact on workers across the globe.
+Retraining older and younger workers alike to prepare for a changing workforce has lasting impacts on workers.
 Unemployed workers are at significantly greater risk for poor physical health, greater stress, alcoholism, marital problems and even suicide.
 Among young workers, beginning their careers with extended bouts of joblessness results in lower overall earnings and more unemployment throughout their careers.